Gauravsdevelop/Gauravsdevelop/README.md

 - 🌱 I’m currently learning **Threejs and canvas designing **.

-- 👯 I’m ready to collaborate on Mern proejcts .
+- 👯 I’m ready to collaborate with Mern proejcts and all kind of developer projects also.

 - 👨‍💻 Some of my projects are available at [https://github.com/](https://github.com/gauravsdevelop)